 This course is designed as a practicum experience in Christian spiritual guidance and discernment.
 Out-of-class attention will be given to a protestant interaction with the spiritual exercises of Ignatius Loyola and the experience of meeting with a spiritual guide or listener.
 In-class lectures will entail seminar format discussion and debriefing of class readings and practices as they pertain to guidance and discernment.

 CFM 234.
 Youth Ministry.
 (4 Credits)

 This course introduces students to the theories and practices of ministry with adolescents, including biblical and theological foundations, developmental and socio-cultural theories and research, historical and contemporary models of youth ministry, and the development of a philosophy of youth ministry.
+Course is offered occasionally.

 CFM 241.
 Leadership Development.
 (4 Credits)

 This course will develop students' leadership potential for a life of kingdom service.
 Students will understand and critically assess their personal leadership and develop an integrated philosophy of leadership.
 This philosophy will be implemented and assessed during the summer as students create formational experiences in an adventurous setting, discipling campers for God's mission back home.
 This course is offered each summer at HoneyRock as part of the Leadership Certificate.

 CFM 251.
 Ministry Practicum.
 (0 Credits)

 Integrating the theories learned in the classroom with the practices of ministry, students will participate in a specific ministry context approved by the CFM Internship Coordinator and their faculty advisor.
 The practicum includes a summative assignment in which students consider the links between ministry principles, personal spiritual formation, and practical skills.
 Graded pass/fail.

 This course promotes Christian growth through educational design and evaluation.
 Methods of teaching, curriculum development, and the character of the teacher are explored (with particular attention given to Dialogue Education™).
 Course is offered occasionally.